-Lake Maggiore is the second largest lake in Italy and the largest lake in southern Switzerland.
-It’s nestled half way between Lake Orta and Lake Lugano, and positioned directly west of Lake Como.
+Lake Maggiore is the second-largest lake in Italy and the largest lake in southern Switzerland.
+It’s nestled halfway between Lake Orta and Lake Lugano, and positioned directly west of Lake Como.
 It measures approximately 64 kilometres in length from Arona at one end to Locarno at the other.
 It’s also by far our favourite of the Italian Lakes.
 Admittedly, we are biased.
 After all, it’s a direct result of buying a villa on Lake Maggiore that the idea for Bookings For You was born.
 However, we truly believe that Lake Maggiore offers something for everyone.

 After all, the Borromean Island gardens can rival any of the more famous gardens on neighbouring Lake Como.
 And the hills and mountains surrounding Lake Maggiore offer just as many incredible hikes and cycle tracks to explore.
-The lakeside towns and villages are match any of those on Lake Como and yet you’ll find far less tourists if you choose to explore Lake Maggiore.
-Not only that, Lake Maggiore also has a wealth of choice for parents looking to keep their children entertained too.
+The lakeside towns and villages are match any of those on Lake Como, and yet you’ll find far fewer tourists if you choose to explore Lake Maggiore.
+Not only that, Lake Maggiore also has a wealth of choice for parents looking to keep their children entertained, too.
 Whether they’re into water sports, fancy a day at one of the water parks, want to go go-karting, visit a museum or just head to the park, there is plenty to keep the smiles on their faces all day long!

-All these villas on Lake Maggiore are either overlooking the lake, on the lakeside itself or within a short drive of the lake.
+All these villas on Lake Maggiore are either overlooking the lake, on the lakeside itself, or within a short drive of the lake.

 Italy’s second largest lake, Lake Maggiore measures approximately 54 km long and 11 km wide.
 It falls into both Piedmont and Lombardy in Italy as well as the Swiss canton of Ticino.
 Surrounded by mountains that provide shelter from the cold winds coming from the north, it has a mild and pleasant climate.